habibcomsats/NVFlare/docs/examples/hello_pt.rst

    :pyobject: Cifar10Trainer.execute

 The concept of ``Shareable`` is described in :ref:`shareable <shareable>`.
-Essentially, every NVIDIA FLARE client receives the model weights from the server in ``shareable`` format.
+Essentially, every [BLINDED] FLARE client receives the model weights from the server in ``shareable`` format.
 It is then passed into the ``execute`` method, and returns a new ``shareable`` back to the server.
 The data is managed by using DXO (see :ref:`data_exchange_object` for details).